cerdem12/planets/README.md

-# SPARCED: An SBML model of Pan-Cancer RTK Signaling and Stochastic Gene Expression
+# SPARCED: An SBML Model of Pan-Cancer RTK Signaling and Stochastic Gene Expression

 SPARCED is a new version of the mechanistic pan-cancer signaling model by Birtwistle Lab, originally written in MATLAB.
 The cellular signaling portion of the earlier model is converted into an SBML model.
 The new scheme still uses the stochastic gene expression model, which exchanges mRNA concentration information with the SBML model every 30 seconds.
 Please refer to the orginial model at: